-To freeze, DO NOT FRY PEPPERS.
-Place on cookie sheet and freeze until hard, then package in single layer in plastic freezer containers.
-To eat, place on cookie sheets and bake at 350 degrees for 20-30 minutes until hot all the way through, golden brown, and crisp.
-Or you can fry the frozen poppers; add 1-2 minutes to the frying time.
+To freeze, do not fry the peppers.
+Place on a cookie sheet and freeze until hard, then package in a single layer in plastic freezer containers.
+To eat, place on cookie sheets and bake at 350 F for 20 to 30 minutes until hot all the way through, golden brown, and crisp.
+Or you can fry the frozen poppers; just add 1 to 2 minutes to the frying time if they were frozen.